rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 **zServerLogic** is a combinator that will transform a ZIO effect into a server logic, it will handle the error and the success case.

+Tapir provides a [lot of combinators](https://tapir.softwaremill.com/en/latest/server/logic.html#other-server-logic-variants) to handle the ZIO effect, Cats Effect or Future.

 ### 6.3.
 Client side